-Through their dedication and care, the doctors at our facility in Los Angeles will make sure you will benefit from all the positive aspects of a minimally invasive nephroureterectomy – less pain, less scarring and a lower risk of complications.
+Through their dedication and care, the doctors at our facility in Los Angeles will make sure you will benefit from all the positive aspects of a minimally invasive nephroureterectomy – less pain, less scarring, and a lower risk of complications.

 Nephroureterectomy is a medical procedure that involves the removal of the kidneys or a part of them and the ureter.
 This surgical procedure is performed to treat severe kidney damage due to cancer or kidney tumors and it can be done using an open surgical approach or robotic surgery.

 Open or traditional surgery involves large incisions through the abdominal muscles while laparoscopic surgery uses small surgical tools through small incisions in the abdomen.

 Being a major surgery, nephroureterectomy has potential risks and complications.
-These can include bleeding that requires further surgery or blood transfusion, infection, pain or hernia that necessitate further treatment.
+These can include bleeding that requires further surgery or blood transfusion, infection, pain, or hernia that necessitates further treatment.
 In some cases, adjacent tissue or organ injury can occur affecting the nerves, muscles, vascular structures, colon, bowel, spleen, liver, pancreas, and gallbladder.
 In some cases, further interventions may be required to treat unexpected injuries like the insertion of a small chest tube to evacuate air, blood, and fluids from your lung cavity allowing them to expand and work properly.